 VAUDE's partner banks include Sparkasse Bodensee, Landesbank Baden-Württemberg, DZ Bank, Volksbank Allgäu-West, Commerzbank Friedrichshafen, Sparkasse Esslingen and the GLS Bank.
 With the GLS bank we have now an institution that finances sustainable companies exclusively so that new socio-ecological opportunities can develop in our society.
 Our partner banks all deal with ecological and social issues and have already published sustainability reports.
 These savings banks and cooperative banks have a municipal mandate and are committed to the public interest.

 The decisions of the bank consortium are taken by a majority of the lenders.
 The lender majority consists of those lenders whose shares in the credit lines together reach or exceed 66 percent of the credit lines.

 VAUDE is supported by KfW (Kreditanstalt für Wiederaufbau) through promotional loans to finance and implement social and environmental protection projects.

 MBG (Mittelständische Beteiligungsgesellschaft Baden- Württemberg) contributes with dormant participation in the external financing.

 As part of the "Green Financing" project, VAUDE plans to add further banks with an explicitly sustainable orientation to its bank portfolio.
 The addition of GLS Bank was a major and important milestone in this respect.
 VAUDE does not engage in speculative transactions with futures and options.
 Due to international business activities, currency swaps are only used to reduce the risk of exchange rate fluctuations.
 Loans are financed exclusively in euros and not in foreign currencies.

-Most profits are invested directly in the company's sustainable corporate strategy.
-VAUDE creates approx. 30 percent reserves from the surplus funds.
-The remaining 70 percent are distributed to the shareholders, members of the founding family of Dewitz.
-Withdrawal from shareholder accounts is possible with 12 percent of the respective annual net income.
+VAUDE creates reserves of about 40 percent from the surplus funds.
+The remaining 60 percent is distributed to the shareholders, members of the founding von Dewitz family.
+Withdrawals from the shareholder accounts are possible at 12 percent of the respective annual surplus.

-Our principle in the use of funds is to finance our corporate strategy geared towards the common good within the profits generated and to further increase the equity ratio.
+Our principle in the use of funds is to make investments within the profits generated and to further increase the equity ratio.

 We have concluded syndicated financing with a term of 5 years (until the end of 2024) and a volume of 40 million euros for strategic investments in order to achieve our goals.